Codeusa/Borderless-Gaming/README.md

 **I found a bug:** File it as an [issue](https://github.com/Codeusa/Borderless-Gaming/issues) and please describe as much as possible the bug and the context.

 **I have a new suggestion:** For feature requests please first check [the issues list](https://github.com/Codeusa/Borderless-Gaming/issues) to see if it's already there.
 If not, feel free to file it as an issue and to define the label **enhancement**.

+# Code of Conduct

+You are an adult and the expectation is that we all act like it.
+This is not a "safe space"; it is programming, so present yourself how you want to be treated.
+See the [NCoC](https://github.com/Codeusa/NCoC/blob/master/CODE_OF_CONDUCT.md)

 ## Contact info